leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/documentation/user-manula-part2-25.3.0.md

 For this scenario, the **Create Customer On Placing Order** parameter is then set to &#39;Yes&#39;, and IONCUST is used as a template to create new customers from (via an additional Add function preceding the creation of each order).

 In the Discrete Customer scenario, eConnect always as a first step validates whether the customer has placed an order previously.
 If so, the already existing customer# is used.

-**NOTE: In this case the first order has to be synced twice.
-During the first sync ERP number is generated, and for the next sync order will be sent to m3.**

 ### Shipcomplete